Housing Conditions Handbook

 • Other serious and life-threatening violations.

-To ask for a TRO: Fill out the TRO application (the last form in the packet available at the top of this page) along with all the other forms.
-Follow the instructions on page 5 to file these forms.
+To ask for a TRO: Fill out the TRO application along with all the other forms.

 You do have to try to let the landlord know about the hearing.
 One way to do this is by serving your landlord with the court papers (learn more about serving your landlord below).
 If you don't have time to serve the landlord before the hearing, complete a "Certificate of Notice" instead.
 Ask for a copy of this from the clerk in Room 4220.